The SVRA Gold Medallion Program

 6. Medallion cars will be recognized on timing sheets with an “M” after the cars classifications ex: Group 6 TA”M”

 The Gold Medallion Classifications

-There are two categories, Historic Gold Medallion and Vintage Gold Medallion: All cars must meet the former Steve Earle General Racing Rules or, in the case of small bore open wheel cars, Monoposto rules.
+There are two categories, Historic Gold Medallion and Vintage Gold Medallion: All cars must be prepared as they were in the period claimed.
 The Historic designation does not validate a cars history and is based on the owner’s documentation.
 The Vintage designation is for cars that are prepared according the Gold Medallion standards and have no period racing history.

 A-1 1900-1926 Sports & Racing Cars

 B-2 1947-1955 Sports Racing Cars – Under 1500cc